WELCOME TO ETSE!

 First tutorial session |

-You can contact the ETSE for any questions or clarifications on any issue other than enrolment by contacting the Management Support Office: osd.etse(ELIMINAR)@urv.cat
+You can contact the ETSE for any questions or clarifications on any issue other than registration by contacting the Management Support Office: osd.etse(ELIMINAR)@urv.cat

-From 03 to 10 September (both inclusive) we hold what we call synthesis classes (or Course zero), which aims to consolidate your understanding of Mathematics and Physics from your previous stage of education.
-These classes do not involve any additional cost to the registration and it is not compulsory to attend.
+From 2 to 10 September (both inclusive) we hold what we call synthesis classes (or Course Zero), which aims to consolidate your understanding of Mathematics and Physics from your previous stage of education.
+Classes from 2 to 5 September will be face-to-face, and from 8 to 10 September they will be online, which can be followed at the scheduled time and will be recorded for those who cannot connect.
+These classes do not involve any additional cost to the registration and it is not compulsory to attend but, they can be very useful for getting you up to speed and approaching the first course with more confidence.
+We especially recommend it for:

 - All students who have completed training cycles.

-- All students who have NOT taken the subject in upper secondary education.
+- All students who have NOT taken the subjects during their upper secondary education.

-- All students who did not take the university entrance examination in the subject.
+- All students who have not taken the university entrance examination in the subject.

 - All students who got a grade of 5 or below in the university entrance examination.

-- All students who have studied Mathematics Applied to Social Sciences are advised to take the course zero in mathematics
+- All students who have studied Mathematics Applied to Social Sciences.

-Approximately one day after you have enrolled you will be able to access the URV Virtual Campus with the institutional username and password you have been assigned.
-There you will find the two zERO COURSE spaces, which will give you all the information you need about these courses.
+Approximately one day after you have registered you will be able to access the URV Virtual Campus with your URV username and password.
+There you will find the two Course Zero spaces, which will give you all the information you need about these courses.

-The schedule and rooms for these classes depend on the degree in which you have enrolled:
+The timetable and rooms for these classes depend on the degree that you have registered for:

-- Grup E: Students of the bachelor's degrees in Electrical Engineering, Industrial Electronic and Automatic Engineering, Telecommunications Systems and Services Engineering and the Double Bachelor's Degree in Electrical and Electronic Engineering:
+- Group E: Students on the Bachelor's degrees in Electrical Engineering, Industrial Electronic and Automatic Engineering, Telecommunications Systems and Services Engineering and the Double Bachelor's Degree in Electrical and Electronic Engineering:

 9:45-11:45 |